Kallibek/Data-Engineering-Capstone-Project/README.md

 ## Data Collection and ETL

 The data collection and ETL was chosen to be orchestrated by Airflow because it is an open-source tool that offers many flexibilities.
 In the project, Airflow triggers a code run every day at 7am.

+ETL steps are coded in jupyter notebook and run on an EMR nluster.
+EMR can be easy scaled even in case of 100-fold increase in data amount or processing load.

+At every DAG execution final results (tables) are loaded into the project S3 bucket so that many people can access simultaneously.

 ![Alt text](airflow_dag.png?raw=false "Airflow DAG")